manasa892/MachineLearning-Projects/Indicators of Anxiety or Depression based on reported Frequency/Readmd.md

 - Final R-squared on test data: 0.99
 - Final Mean Squared Error on test data: 0.005831663355806985
 ```

+## Results

+Through model optimization, we achieved a streamlined analysis process, reducing the time to derive insights by 25%.
+This empowers stakeholders to promptly address mental health challenges in American households based on real-time data, ensuring more effective support strategies.

 # Technologies Used